 After a divorce where there are children under the age of 18 involved either one or both parents will be required to make child support payments.
 The court calculates how much child support a parent will have to pay based on several different factors.
 The Texas legislator has set forth the following guidelines that the court will consider when determining how much a parent needs to pay for child support.
-Contact an Arlington divorce lawyer to guide you through this process.
+Contact an Arlington, TX child support lawyer to guide you through this process.

 This code sets the guideline for computing the net resources that are available for payment of child support as follows:

 (1) 100 percent of all wage and salary income and other compensation for personal services (including commissions, overtime pay, tips, and bonuses);

 (4) Net rental income (defined as rent after deducting operating expenses and mortgage payments, but not including noncash items such as depreciation); and

 (5) All other income actually being received, including severance pay, retirement benefits, pensions, trust income, annuities, capital gains, social security benefits other than supplemental security income, United States Department of Veterans Affairs disability benefits other than non-service-connected disability pension benefits

 The court shall deduct the following items from resources to determine the net resources available for child support:

 (2) Federal income tax based on the tax rate for a single person claiming one personal exemption and the standard deduction;

 (4) Union dues;